Chloezhu010/FusionX/README.md

 ```

 ### TODO
-- only support eth on sepolia to xrp on xrpl testnet
+- only support eth on base sepolia to xrp on xrpl testnet
 - currently hard coded exchange rate

 ## 🏗️ Architecture